jecki/DHParser/documentation_src/manuals/nodetree.rst

 Sometimes it may be more convenient to search for a specific feature in the string-content of a text, rather than in the structured tree.
-For example, finding matching brackets in tree-strcutured text can be quite cumbersome if brackets are not "tagged" individually.
+For example, finding matching brackets in tree-structured text can be quite cumbersome if brackets are not "tagged" individually.
 For theses cases it is possible to generate a path mapping that maps text position to the paths of the leaf-nodes to which they belong.
 The path-mapping can be thought of as a